haku/Onosendai/README.md

-Onosendai - A better deck
+Onosendai - A Better Deck
 =========================

-A multi-column Twitter client with a focus on list support.
+A multi-column Twitter client.

 Features
 --------

-* Background tweet fetching (currently fixed 15 min interval).
-* Home timeline, mentions, personal timeline, and lists can all be columns.
+* Timelines, mentions, and lists can all be columns.
 * Read Later column: any tweet can be saved locally for reading later.
+* Background feed fetching and caching.
 * Configured via JSON file on the file system.
-* Currently can only read, not write (its a work in progress).

 Supported Services
 ------------------

-Currently only Twitter columns are supported.
+* Twitter columns are supported directly (bring your own API key).
-SuccessWhale integration is in progress but currently incomplete.
+* Twitter and Facebook columns via [SuccessWhale](successwhale.com) (work in progress).

 Configuration
 -------------

 All configuration is stored in `deck.conf` file that lives in the root of the external storage device, typically `/sdcard/deck.conf`.
-If this file does not exist it will created when the UI is launched.
+If this file does not exist a template will be created for you to edit when the UI is launched.

 ### Example config